Hardware Monitor

 There are many hardware monitors out there.
 Most let you plot the percentage of cycles used by your CPU, but not the system load.
 This is basically worthless because the CPU usage goes up to 100 percent and then gives you no further information.
 What if I have 10 CPU intensive processes running?
 It looks the same as if I had only one.
 The old-time Unix developers crafted a simple, elegant program to serve this purpose: Xload.
 Amazingly, people have utterly failed to appreciate Xload and proceeded to reinvent inferior wheels to solve this problem.

-Hardware Monitor It's small, clean, visually appealing, and it let's you plot system load.
+That said, my current favorite is Hardware Monitor It's small, clean, visually appealing, and it let's you plot system load.

-One problem is that it uses the C++ Gnome libraries, which aren't standard on Red Hat 9 systems, so you need to install it via
+One problem is that it uses the C++ Gnome libraries, which aren't standard on Red Hat 9 systems, so you need to install it via Apt for RPM to resolve the billion dependencies.

-Also, I don't like the way Hardware Monitor does the axis scaling when viewing the system load, so here's a
+Also, I don't like the way Hardware Monitor does the axis scaling when viewing the system load, so here's a patch to fix it.
+I sent the patch to the author of Hardware Monitor and he said he'll integrate it shortly.

-patch to fix it.
+Also, I don't like the way Hardware Monitor does the axis scaling when viewing the system load, so here's a patch to fix it.
 I sent the patch to the author of Hardware Monitor and he said he'll integrate it shortly.

 Close buttons